 South Carolina provides a possible credit against income tax or withholding tax to manufacturers or distributors or companies engaged in warehousing, freight forwarding, freight handling, goods processing, cross docketing, transloading or wholesale of goods that are located in South Carolina.
 The amount of the credit may be based on the taxpayer's transportation costs to and from a South Carolina port.
 "Transportation costs" means the costs of transporting freight, goods, and materials to and from port facilities in South Carolina.
 Any credit allocated to a taxpayer is at the discretion of the Coordinating Council.
 A company must submit an application to the Coordinating Council for approval.
-The maximum amount of credit allowed to all qualifying taxpayers for a calendar year is limited to: \$2 million for calendar year ending December 31, 2020, and \$3 million for each calendar year after December 2020 until the credit expires.
+The maximum amount of credit allowed to all qualifying taxpayers for a calendar year is limited to: \$3 million for each calendar year until the credit expires.
 A taxpayer may not claim the credit in any tax year after the tax year a port in Jasper County is opened and accepting shipments.
 A taxpayer cannot claim both a port transportation credit and a port cargo volume credit as discussed above in the same tax year.
 Any unused credit may be carried forward for five years.